Open dynamics of entanglement in mesoscopic bosonic systems

-Based on the results from the previous section, one can see that effectively we mapped relevant for the entanglement degrees of freedom of state $\hat\rho_F$ from an infinite-dimensional Fock space into proper mixed state $\hat \rho^\mathcal{N}_{\rho_R}$ on two-particle-like finite-dimensional Hilbert space, where each of the particles corresponds to one of the parties.
-It is important that while $\hat \rho^\mathcal{N}_{\rho_R}$ posses all mathematical features of the density matrix, it does not inherit a probabilistic interpretation of the entries on the diagonal of the matrix.
-In this case, they rather describe the strength of linear correlations of boson numbers between given modes.
-This situation is similar to the case of reduced state of the field approach (RSF) for mesoscopic description of bosonic modes \cite{Alicki_Mezo}, and in fact our reduction can be seen as a higher order extension of the RSF.
+In the previous section, we effectively mapped the relevant in the context of entanglement degrees of freedom of a state $\hat\rho_F$ from the infinite-dimensional Fock space into the mixed state $\hat \rho^\mathcal{N}_{\rho_F}$ on two-particle-like finite-dimensional Hilbert space.
+It is important to note that while $\hat \rho^\mathcal{N}_{\rho_F}$ possesses all mathematical features of the density matrix, it does not inherit a probabilistic interpretation of the entries on the diagonal of the matrix.
+Here, they describe the strength of linear correlations of boson numbers between given modes.
+This situation is similar to the case of the reduced state of the field approach (RSF) to the mesoscopic description of bosonic modes \cite{Alicki_Mezo}.
+In fact, our reduction can be seen as a higher-order extension of the RSF.

 Let us briefly recall the RSF approach.
 The RSF formalism attempts to reduce the infinite-dimensional description of the second quantization into a single-particle-like finite-dimensional Hilbert space of the first quantization.
 This reduction is carried out as follows.
-Having the density operator $\hat \rho_F$ on the Fock space, which describes the state of $N$ orthogonal modes $\{a_i\}_{i=1}^N$, it is reduced to two structures on the $N$-dimesional Hilbert space with orthonormal basis $\{\ket{k}\}_{k=1}^N$: single-particle density matrix and averaged field:
+Consider a density operator $\hat \rho_F$ on the Fock space that describes the state of $N$ orthogonal modes $\{a_i\}_{i=1}^N$.
+This operator is reduced to two structures on the $N$-dimensional Hilbert space equipped with orthonormal basis $\{\ket{k}\}_{k=1}^N$, single-particle density matrix and averaged field:

 The operator $\hat\rho$ contains information on the occupation of modes and coherences, while $\ket{\alpha}$ about the local phases of the field.
-Note that $\hat\rho$ and $\ket{\alpha}$ after normalization have the properties of density matrix and pure state, respectively; however, they do not inherit the probabilistic interpretation normally associated with quantum states.
-However, one can see that the diagonal elements of $\hat \rho$ represent the average occupation of modes instead of probabilities.
-The reduction of the state is also accompanied by a reduction of the observables.
+Note that $\hat\rho$ and $\ket{\alpha}$ after normalization have the properties of a density matrix and a pure state, respectively; however, they do not inherit the probabilistic interpretation normally associated with quantum states.
+One can see that the diagonal elements of $\hat \rho$ represent the average occupation of modes instead of probabilities.
+The reduction of the state is also accompanied by a reduction of observables.
 One can reduce a class of additive observables on the Fock space in the following way:

 This construction preserves the expectation values: